 1. Long Jing / Dragon Well

 Long Jing or ‘Dragonwell‘ green tea is recognized as one of China’s ’10 famous teas’.
 It is produced in misty hills around the famous West Lake, near the city of Hangzhou (Zhejiang Province), in the Dragonwell Springs area.
 During the Qing Dynasty, Longjing (Dragonwell) tea became popular again for remembering the admiration and attention of the then Qianlong emperor.
 Commonly produced by hand, the leaf has a long, flat appearance creating a rounded full-bodied green tea which tastes sweet initially, with a slightly savory aftertaste of ‘popped corn’.
 The aroma of the genuine product is warm, fresh, complex and with a distinctive accent of the bouquet.
-Dragonwell is able to help control high blood pressure, lower the blood sugar level, and has anti-cancer properties.
+Dragonwell can help control high blood pressure, lower the blood sugar level, and has anti-cancer properties.

 2. Bi Luo Chun / Spring Snail

 Bi Luo Chun tea is first cultivated on Dongshan by Tai Lake in Suzhou, this tea is now grown everywhere in Jiangsu Province and some other parts of China.
-Literally translated, bi Luo Chun means “green spring snail”.
+Translated, bi Luo Chun means “green spring snail”.
 This is because when this green tea is roasted, the leaves roll up into a snail-like shape.
 Chinese legend says that this tea was discovered by a female tea picker.
 When she ran out of room in her basket, she placed the tea leaves between her breasts.
 The woman was amazed by the scent the tea produced.
 Coincidentally, the properties of green tea have been proven to reduce the risk of breast cancer.
 While there are different grades of this tea, the highest quality bi Luo Chun is traditionally picked before the Qingming festival holiday (Tomb Sweeping Day).

 3. Tie Guan Yin / Iron Goddess